 There are many misconceptions about filing and paying taxes in the United States when living and working abroad.
 Before you start packing your bags for a new country, be aware of how to handle your taxes back home.
-Our guide on filing US taxes overseas gives you a rundown of your rights and obligations, with sections on:

 - Tax filing obligations for US expats